Different Types of Society Registration in India

 On The Basis Of Interest:

-1. Charitable Societies: Charitable Societies aim to uplift the underprivileged section of society and undertake projects to support their welfare.
-It focuses on addressing issues related to poverty alleviation, providing healthcare, education, relief for the disadvantaged, and other charitable activities.
+1. Charitable Societies: The main motto of charitable societies is to uplift the underprivileged section of society and thus undertake projects which would support their welfare.
+It focuses on issues related to the alleviation of poverty, providing healthcare, education, relief to the disadvantaged, and other charitable activities.

-5. Health & Medical Societies: Health and medical societies are concerned with public health, healthcare services, and medical research.
-These societies collaborate with medical professionals, government bodies, and NGOs to improve healthcare facilities and awareness campaigns.
+5. Health & Medical Societies: Organizations under the health and medical umbrella involve issues related to public health, health services, and health/medical research.
+The entities work in partnership with medical professionals, the government, and NGOs in an effort to enhance health facilities and health campaigns.

 On The Basis Of Housing Societies: